JasonCodesC/Multilayer-Perceptron/README.md

 # Multilayer-Perceptron
-Multilayer Perceptron built with Python and NumPy only
+Multilayer Perceptron built with Python and NumPy only.
+Training file is too big to be stored on GitHub